 In manufacturing, those changes have also come at a rapid pace, and an industry that was once slow to evolve is now digitizing at lightning speed.
 The IoT in the manufacturing market in 2021 value stood at an estimated $62.1 billion, and it will increase to $200.3 billion by 2030, at a 13.9% compound annual growth rate between 2021 and 2030.

-Speaking of lightning speed, today’s manufacturers must be fast across all facets of operations to be competitive in the modern marketplace.
-This need for speed combined with the advancement of IoT technologies has sparked another movement in manufacturing – the industrial internet of things (IIoT).
+Consequently, today’s manufacturers must be agile across all facets of operations to be competitive in the modern marketplace.
+This need for speed, combined with the advancement of IoT technologies, has sparked another movement in manufacturing — the industrial internet of things (IIoT).

 IIoT is the next level of IoT technology and is unique in the way its application has completely transformed manufacturing.
-Companies today that are looking for a competitive advantage need look no further than the capabilities that IIoT affords you – the benefits impact everything from maintenance to supplier logistics to employee workflows to product delivery.
+Manufacturers that are looking for competitive advantage need look no further than the capabilities that IIoT affords — the benefits impact everything from line maintenance and supplier logistics to employee workflows and offering Product as a Service.

-To get started, you must first understand industrial IoT and the way it is transforming manufacturing operations.
+To implement your own IIoT solution, you must first understand industrial IoT and the way it is transforming manufacturing operations.